-The eyes are a window into your body, it is the only part of the body you can see the blood vessels, nerves and alike anatomy at work without cutting it open.
+The eyes are a window into your body.
 That is why a well trained optometrist can pick up many diseases like blood pressure, diabetes, strokes and even certain cancers to name a few.
-Ocular disease is what our optometrist specialise in, having further accreditations in glaucoma, cataract, macular degeneration and PEARS (primary eye care acute referral scheme).
-The latter qualification allows local GP’s to refer eye problems to us direct rather than hospital for a quick diagnosis, from here our accredited optometrist will decide whether they can manage the problem in house with medication or advise, if not then a direct referral to the eye department can be arranged.
+Ocular disease is what our optometrist specialise in, having further accreditations in glaucoma, cataract, macular degeneration and MECS (Minor eye conditions).
+The latter qualification allows local GP’s to refer eye problems to us direct or you to self refer for a diagnosis.
+From here our accredited optometrist will decide whether they can manage the problem in house with medication or advise, if not then a direct referral to the eye department can be arranged.
 PEARS is not a pathway you will find the local multiple opticians have.

 A full professional eye examination is made up of different tests some of which we have listed below;